arpitmathur2412/arpitmathur2412.github.io/_posts/2024-04-22-post-docker-deployment.md

   # Build the React app for production
   RUN npm run build

-  # Expose the port on which your frontend app will run (typically 80 for HTTP)
+  # Expose the port on which your frontend app will run
   EXPOSE 3000

   # Serve the built React app using a simple web server